Cleaning Antique Upholstery for the Holiday Season

 Following some of these basics, you can take dad’s old chair and make it look and smell as good as new.
 However, just because you can doesn’t mean that you always will, and that is in part because different fabrics, cleaners, and techniques produce different results.

 When in doubt, go with the pros.
-Call your trusted professional cleaner to give you an estimate on how to clean dad’s old chair without damaging it.
+Call your trusted professional cleaning antique upholstery to give you an estimate on how to clean dad’s old chair without damaging it.
 The peace of mind is worth the cost.

 Many carpet warranties also require regular cleaning, with proof of that cleaning, in case you need to file a claim.
 In these cases, you want to have a professional cleaner doing the work so that you don’t invalidate your warranty.